Sajidcodez/FlappyBird-2.0/README.md

 4. Each pipe you pass gives you 1 point
 5. If you hit a pipe or the ground, the game ends
 6. Press spacebar to restart after game over
+7. New Dashboard gives player option to play again or track score

 ## Hosting Online